Carpal tunnel syndrome

 What to Expect at Your Provider's Office

 If you have symptoms of CTS, you should see your health care provider.
-Your health care provider can help determine which treatment or combination of therapies will work best for you.
+Your provider can help determine which treatment or combination of therapies will work best for you.

-Your health care provider will perform a physical examination and some simple tests to determine if you have lost any sensation, or you have some weakness in your thumb or fingers.
-Your health care provider may also perform more sophisticated diagnostic procedures ranging from a nerve conduction study to electromyography (EMG).
-You may also get x-rays or magnetic resonance imaging (MRI) to reveal the cause and the nature of the injury.
+Your provider will perform a physical examination and some simple tests to determine if you have lost any sensation, or if you have weakness in your thumb or fingers.
+Your provider may also perform more sophisticated diagnostic procedures ranging from a nerve conduction study to electromyography (EMG).
+You may also get x-rays or magnetic resonance imaging (MRI), or ultrasound imaging to reveal the cause and the nature of the injury.

 You can help prevent CTS or alleviate symptoms by making some simple changes in your work and leisure habits, such as: